HL7/emedicinal-product-info/input/pagecontent/gettingstarted.md

 ## Quick Start Steps

-1. **Choose a use case**
+1. **Choose a use case and ePI Type**
-   e.g., typical human medicinal product, vaccine, advanced therapy product, or a specific national variant.

-2. **Select an ePI type**
+   Review the available use cases and corresponding ePI types here: [Use Cases](https://build.fhir.org/ig/HL7/emedicinal-product-info/branches/master/en/usecases.html).
+Select the use case most fitting to your organization's needs and note what ePI Type is required to support that use case.

-3. **Review the rendered human-readable ePI examples**
+2. **Review the rendered human-readable ePI examples**
    These are styled HTML examples of ePIs.
-The examples are meant to be simple and can be augmented to incorporate more advanced features where needed.
+The examples are meant to be simple and can be augmented to incorporate more advanced features if needed.

+   Review the HTML example that corresponds to your selected use case and ePI Type:

    [ePI Type 1 HTML Example](https://build.fhir.org/ig/HL7/emedicinal-product-info/examples.html)